-- 25) Dig holes twice the size of the pots for the trees and bushes, add a bag of potting soil to each hole, plant each of the trees and bushes in the holes, and then add a half of bag of mulch around each plant.
-Try to plant the trees and bushes near the garden if possible. - Cut (1) 4" x 4" x 6' into (12) 6" pieces.
-Use the Speed Square to cut one end of each 6" piece at a 40-26) 50-degree angle to create a slanted top for your Plant ID signs. - Attach each Plant ID sign to the slanted tops of the 4" x 4" x 6" pieces (using screws or adhesive).
-27) Sink the bottom of the posts a few inches into the ground in front of the appropriate plant species grouping. - 28) Dig a 1-ft deep hole near the garden for your education sign, place the other 4"x4"x6' post in the hole, use concrete to secure the post in the hole and around the base of the post to prevent water from collecting and rotting post.
-Attach educational sign to post. - 29) Water all of the new plantings thoroughly.
+- 23) Create puddle stations by filling terracotta pot lids or pie plates up to 1⁄2 inch with manure (for minerals), add 1⁄4 inch of sand over the manure, and then soak the sandy soil with water. - 24) Dig holes twice the size of the pots for the trees and bushes, add a bag of potting soil to each hole, plant each of the trees and bushes in the holes, and then add a half of bag of mulch around each plant.
+Try to plant the trees and bushes near the garden if possible. - 25) Cut (1) 4" x 4" x 6' into (12) 6" pieces.
+Use the Speed Square to cut one end of each 6" piece at a 40-50-degree angle to create a slanted top for your Plant ID signs. - 26) Attach each Plant ID sign to the slanted tops of the 4" x 4" x 6" pieces (using screws or adhesive).
+Sink the bottom of the posts a few inches into the ground in front of the appropriate plant species grouping. - 27) Dig a 1-ft deep hole near the garden for your education sign, place the other 4"x4"x6' post in the hole, use concrete to secure the post in the hole and around the base of the post to prevent water from collecting and rotting post.
+Attach educational sign to post. - 28) Water all of the new plantings thoroughly.